metabase/metabase/docs/exploration-and-organization/x-rays.md

 X-rays are a way to get automatic insights and explorations of your data.

-## How X-rays works

-X-rays act as super-powered insight generators.
-When you use an X-ray on your tables or models, it automatically analyzes the data, identifying patterns, key metrics, and interesting trends.
-Think of it as having a data analyst instantly review your data and highlight what's important.
-Metabase then selects a relevant template to ask the right questions and generates a custom dashboard on the fly, complete with charts, graphs, and summaries that are ready for you to save and utilize.

 ## Get automatic insights when clicking on a chart

 One great way to explore your data in general in Metabase is to click on points of interest in charts and selecting **Automatic insights**.